dsidler88/sid-app/README.md

 - To be honest there's a lot left to be done, but I'm happy with the patterns learned.
   User can upload a project, view other users' projects, view "related projects" based on user, etc.
 - As with most of my learning projects, I apologize for some of the messy bits and over-commenting.
+- There's also some random extra features like calling test APIs out of nowhere.
+Spent a good amount of time testing upload behind a proxy, but it seems to be impossible.
+Dear diary,
+- Missing all deployment code, but i will not be deploying this
+- Oh well, moving on.

 Be sure to save grafbase sdk as dev dependency, in yarn with --dev